Behavioral Health Organizations Host First National Rally to Prevent Suicide

 Last Saturday, thousands assembled on the steps of Capitol Hill to support Congressional bills related to suicide prevention and quality mental health care.
 Hosted by the National Council for Suicide Prevention (NCSP), the Rally to Prevent Suicide featured speakers from suicide prevention organizations, families from those lost to suicide, and individuals with previous suicide attempts.

-The National Council for Behavioral Health joined 12 other organizations as a Suicide Prevention Rally partner to promote the Excellence in Mental Health and Addiction Treatment Expansion Act (S. 1905/H.R.
+The National Council for Mental Wellbeing joined 12 other organizations as a Suicide Prevention Rally partner to promote the Excellence in Mental Health and Addiction Treatment Expansion Act (S. 1905/H.R.
 3931), and the National Suicide Hotline Improvement Act of 2017 (S.1015/H.R.
 2345).
 Representatives Grace Napolitano (D-CA), Chris Stewart (R-UT) and John Katko (R-NY) were also lead supporters of NCSP’s fight to end suicide.